Difference Between Relations and Functions

 What are Relations?

-A relation is a conceptual model in mathematics which establishes some relationship between the components of 2 sets.
+A relation is a conceptual mathematical model that establishes some relationship between the components of 2 sets.
 It’s a much more generalized version of the much more frequently recognized concept of mathematical formalism but with fewer constraints.

 A relation spanning sets X and Y is a collection of ordered pairs (x, y) made up of components x in X and y in Y.

-It embodies the standard methodology of relation: component x is connected to a component y if and only when the pair (x, y) conforms to the internal node set which specifies the binary relation.
+It embodies the standard relation methodology: component x is connected to a component y if and only when the pair (x, y) conforms to the internal node-set, specifying the binary relation.

 Any binary relation is by far the most researched n = 2 special instance of an n-ary relation across sets X1,…, Xn, which would be a subset of something like the Cartesian products X1… Xn.